graphql-dotnet/server/README.md

 `ExecuteRequestAsync` to prevent injection of the validation rules that enforce this behavior.

 As would be expected, subscription requests are only allowed over WebSocket channels.

+### Handling form data for POST requests

+The GraphQL over HTTP specification does not outline a procedure for transmitting GraphQL requests via HTTP POST connections using a `Content-Type` of `application/x-www-form-urlencoded` or `multipart/form-data`.
+Allowing the processing of such requests could be advantageous in avoiding CORS preflight requests when sending GraphQL queries from a web browser.
+Nevertheless, enabling this feature may give rise to security risks when utilizing cookie authentication, since transmitting cookies with these requests does not trigger a pre-flight CORS check.
+As a consequence, GraphQL.NET might execute a request and potentially modify data even when the CORS policy prohibits it, regardless of whether the sender has access to the response.
+This situation exposes the system to security vulnerabilities, which should be carefully evaluated and mitigated to ensure the safe handling of GraphQL requests and maintain the integrity of the data.

+This functionality is activated by default to maintain backward compatibility, but it can be turned off by setting the `ReadFormOnPost` value to `false`.
+The next major version of GraphQL.NET Server will have this feature disabled by default, enhancing security measures.

+Keep in mind that CORS pre-flight requests are also not executed for GET requests, potentially presenting a security risk.
+However, GraphQL query operations usually do not alter data, and mutations are refused.
+Additionally, the response is not expected to be readable in the browser (unless CORS checks are successful), which helps alleviate this concern.

 ### Excessive `OperationCanceledException`s